mmgrant73/bitcoinapi/README.md

 Roadmap for Version 1.1.0
 -------------------------
 * Will make changes to the JSON-RPC library so that it can do both Asynchronous and synchronous communication.
 At the moment this library only does synchronous communication.
+* Add a caching layer so that it increase performance and lessen the network traffic

 Change Log:
 -----------